 Are Boston Terriers Hypoallergenic?

 No, Boston Terriers are not hypoallergenic dogs.
 Boston’s do shed.
-Although it is minimally, their shedding does allow dander to spread around the home.
+Although it is minimal, their shedding does allow dander to spread around the home.
 Dander is the allergen that harms allergy sufferers.

 What Makes A Dog Hypoallergenic?